New European Union Regulation to Change How Clinical Trials are Conducted

 Q: How can sponsors successfully manage the EU CTR change?

-A: The consequences of sponsors not adequately preparing are many: delays, increased costs and ultimately, delayed therapeutic development.
+A: The consequences of sponsors not adequately preparing are many: delays, increased costs and, ultimately, delayed therapeutic development.
 Forward-thinking companies and CROs have been preparing for these changes as the EU CTR takes full effect.
-In the coming year, PPD will advise sponsors on the transition of their trials, provide the necessary support for ongoing and new trials as part of clinical development plans, and assist with trials that need to transition over the three-year period.
+In the coming year, the PPD™ clinical research business of Thermo Fisher Scientific will advise sponsors on the transition of their trials, provide the necessary support for ongoing and new trials as part of clinical development plans, and assist with trials that need to transition over the three-year period.